farnoosh27/NLP/DataAnalysisforNLP/TopicModelling.md

 Word Embedding-based Approaches: Word embedding models like Word2Vec, GloVe, or BERT can be used for topic modeling.
 These models represent words as dense vectors in a continuous space, capturing semantic relationships.
 Clustering words based on their vector representations helps identify groups representing different topics.

 Topic Coherence Measures: Topic coherence measures are used to evaluate and refine topic modeling results.
 They assess the semantic coherence of words within each topic, providing a quantitative metric for topic quality.
 Coherence measures help in determining the optimal number of topics or comparing different topic modeling techniques.

+## Top2Vec

+Top2Vec is an algorithm used for topic modeling and document clustering.
+It extends the Word2Vec algorithm to operate at the document level.
+It discovers topics in a collection of documents by creating document embeddings and applying hierarchical clustering.
+Each document is then assigned to one or more topics based on its similarity to cluster centroids.
+Top2Vec focuses on the most representative documents within each topic, allowing for a better understanding of large document collections.
+It has applications in various areas where extracting underlying themes from documents is important.